Private Fostering

 Unfortunately, when we think of private fostering we often think of Victoria Climbié.
 However, a private fostering arrangement can be a positive response from friends and the local community to a family in need of support.

-There are many reasons why a parent may be unable to care for their own child on a short or long-term basis.
+There are many reasons why a parent may be unable to care for their child on a short or long-term basis.
 Regardless of the reason, any child separated from their parents is potentially vulnerable.
 We all, therefore, have responsibilities to ensure the alternative care any privately fostered child receives meets their welfare and safety needs.

 • if the parent has chronic ill-health, is in hospital or in prison;